 |Edible Fork||Able to be eaten with food meaning zero waste, made from natural ingredients including rice, wheat, jowar and water||Single use||Eaten with meal or disposed in regular food waste steam||Not currently stocked in the UK|

-Single use items, over 1 trillion produced worldwide annually, can only be recycled in specific commercial streams (not household) and this is not very efficient.
+Single-use items, over 1 trillion produced worldwide annually, can only be recycled in specific commercial streams (not households) and this is not very efficient.
 They have an average use time of 20 minutes but are estimated to take 400-1000 years to break down.